Cavapoos

 Thanks to those floppy Spaniel-style ears, Cavapoos can suffer from ear infections, particularly if they like to swim.
 Ear infections were the fourth most common Cavapoo pet insurance claim in 2021, at an average cost of £125.77.

 The cost could be much higher if they get them repeatedly.
-All our pet insurance policies are lifetime policies, with an annual vet fee limit that refreshes every year.
+All our dog insurance policies are lifetime policies, with an annual vet fee limit that refreshes every year.
 It means you won’t run out of cover if you have to keep claiming for the same condition throughout your Cavapoo’s life.

 A luxating patella, where the kneecap moves out of its normal position, is relatively common in Cavapoos.
 We saw 78 Cavapoo claims for the condition in 2021 and it’s expensive to treat.
 The average claim cost £839.54.